 We hope you found this guide helpful.
 If you think we missed something or have any questions, please contact us at firstname.lastname@example.org.
 If you are new to EnjoyHQ and would like to see a demo, you can book some time with us or start a free trial today.
 You will find some helpful demo data in your trial account.

-Special thanks to Tomer Sharon for paving the way and to his incredible contributions to the UX discipline and community.
+Special thanks to Tomer Sharon for paving the way and for his incredible contributions to the UX discipline and community.
 We also can’t thank our customers enough for continually teaching us how to make EnjoyHQ more impactful.